 Watson continued her film career with new roles in films such as The Perks of Being a Wallflower (2012) and the Bling Ring (2013).
 She also featured in an apocalyptic comedy This is the End (2013)

 In 2005, Watson began a modelling career, appearing on the front of Teen Vogue.
 She has also worked as a model for Burberry and Lancome.
 She also acted as an advisor for People Tree, a fair trade fashion brand.
+She has committed to promoting vegan and sustainable fashion – that does not damage the environment.

 In July 2014, Watson was appointed a UN Women Goodwill Ambassador and later in the year gave an address at the United Nations in New York.
 Her speech was part of the UN Women Campaign HeForShe which sought to try and involve more men in the campaign for equal rights between men and women.
 Watson sought to refresh the concept of feminism – to get away from the idea of ‘man-hating’, but include men in the process of greater equality.